 - 2 large eggs

-- 1/2 teaspoon vanilla extract
+- 1 teaspoon vanilla

 - 2 1/2 cups all purpose flour

-- 3/4 teaspoon baking powder
+- 2 1/2 teaspoons baking powder

-- 1/4 teaspoon baking soda
+- 1/2 teaspoon baking soda

-- 1/2 teaspoon kosher salt
+- 1 teaspoon salt

 Preheat oven to 350 degrees.
 Place muffin liners into a muffin tin and spray the liners with a little nonstick cooking spray.
 Set aside.
 This makes 15-18 large muffins or 60-70 mini muffins.
 Or one tray of each (which is what I did) If making mini muffins, spray the tin with vegetable spray.

 Meanwhile, place pecans on a baking sheet and toast them for 10 minutes, until crisp and fragrant.
 Remove from oven and roughly chop them.
 Set aside.